- Start dateSeptember 2021, January 2022, April 2022

 - Additional fees for extensions to the agreed registration period may be charged.

 - Eligibility for Home fee status is determined with reference to UK Government regulations.
-As a guiding principle UK or Irish nationals who are ordinarily resident in either the UK or Republic of Ireland pay Home tuition fees.
-All other students (including those from the Channel Islands and Isle of Man) pay Overseas fees.
+As a guiding principle, UK or Irish nationals who are ordinarily resident in either the UK or the Republic of Ireland pay Home tuition fees.
+All other students (including those from the Channel Islands and the Isle of Man) pay Overseas fees.

 We are delighted to offer bursaries for exceptional students.

 *The Defence Export Pathway is only available as a January start.